andresheredia1/HyBayesCal-pckg/README.md

 ## Requirements
 To use this Python package, we have decided to use a Linux Mint operating system which is a popular and user-friendly Linux distribution.
 One of the main reasons why the package runs in Linux is because Telemac is primarily developed and tested on Linux-based systems.
-It gives us the flexibility for configuring the environment and optimizing settings for Telemac simulations while providing a powerful command-line interface, which is well-suited for running batch simulations, automating tasks which improves the productivity of the code when managing large data sets.
+It gives us the flexibility for configuring the environment and optimizing settings for Telemac simulations while providing a powerful command-line interface, which is well-suited for running batch simulations and automating tasks which improves the productivity of the code when managing large data sets.
 The creation of a virtual machine with the following characteristics is required:

 ### Virtual Machine